Leading a Transformative Bible Study

 You won’t be able to lead a good discussion if you haven’t taken the time to properly prepare for your study.
 Here are some tips for preparing well:

-Prayer—Sharing from Your Own Encounter with God’s Word: Don’t just prepare ahead of time, reading the materials and leaders’ guide.
-Make sure you also pray through the material carefully.
+Prayer—Sharing from Your Own Encounter with God’s Word: Just reading the materials and Leader’s Guide ahead of time is not enough.
 Prayerfully ponder how the biblical passages challenge you or encourage you personally.
-Your Bible study will be more authentic the less it is about you trying to teach people and the more it’s about you sharing from your own encounter with God’s Word.
-Remember, this is God’s work and you need to rely on the Holy Spirit, not simply your own ability.
+Your Bible study will be more authentic the more you share from your own encounter with God’s word.
+Remember, this is God’s work; leading a Bible study is an invitation to rely on the Holy Spirit, not simply your own ability.

 Prepare Questions for Encounter: Look at the discussion questions and select questions that will be meaningful for your group.
 Adjust or rephrase questions, if necessary.
 Ask yourself, “What questions will have the greatest impact on my group?”